algorandfoundation/ARCs/README.md

 And please consider anything published at https://github.com/algorandfoundation/ARCs with a status of "draft" as an incomplete draft.

-We recommend only using ARCs with the status "Final", "Living, " or "Last Call.
+We recommend only using ARCs with the status "Final", "Living" or "Last Call".

 ## Process
 Before submitting a new ARC, please have a look at [ARC-0](ARCs/arc-0000.md).